lukecampbell/ipython-notebooks/wakari.md

 ##  IPython notebooks that you can access and run

-1. Access this notebook bundle that will install my ulmo/OWSLib environment, and demonstrates ulmo, accessing USGS river level via CUAHSI HIS services: https://www.wakari.io/sharing/bundle/emayorga/ulmo_usgsdata_viacuahsi
+* Access this notebook bundle that will install my ulmo/OWSLib environment, and demonstrates ulmo, accessing USGS river level via CUAHSI HIS services. https://www.wakari.io/sharing/bundle/emayorga/ulmo_usgsdata_viacuahsi

 Once you have that env installed, you can run the following notebooks, just make sure to select the `ulmo_usgsdata_viacuahsi` environment